-In Australia, a key role of a community-based occupational therapist is adapting a person's environment in which they live.
+In Australia, a key role of a community-based occupational therapist is adapting relevant physical environments.
 This may include modifying individual homes, schools, transport facilities and other local amenities and buildings which people with disabling conditions need to access during their daily routines.
 This breadth of perspective also requires an awareness of not just the physical but also the social and cultural environment and the occupational concept of "place".
 When integrating theory and practice to adapt environments the Occupational Therapist requires an advanced level of technical skills and appropriate professional reasoning incorporating consideration of the needs of the person and significant others.

 1. Assess and analyse the impact of the environment (home/community/social/political/cultural) on a person's occupational task performance.

 2. Select domestic and community activities appropriate to the needs and abilities of the client.

 3. Evaluate a client's home or community environment, determining necessary modification according to AS1428.1 and National Construction Codes, for improved occupational performance.

 4. Accurately measure specific relevant dimensions of the home of relevant Persons/clients

 5. Draw clear sketches & technical drawings of modifications and positions for rails in bathrooms and toilets, according to AS1428.1 and National Construction Codes.